Should You Buy a Disney World Annual Pass? (2025)

 • The most expensive option: The Incredi Pass has no blackout dates, including Christmas Day.

 Not every pass is available to everyone.
-You must be a Florida resident or a DVC (Disney Vacation Club) member to purchase anything except the Incredi Pass.
-The Sorcerer Pass is available to DVC or Florida residents, while the Pirate and Pixie Dust passes are for Florida residents only.
+You have to be a Florida resident or an elligible DVC (Disney Vacation Club) member to purchase anything except the Incredi Pass.
+The Sorcerer Pass is available to eligible DVC or Florida residents, while the Pirate and Pixie Dust passes are for Florida residents only.

 Another huge benefit to living locally is that Disney offers monthly payment plans through their Florida Resident Payment Program.
-Generally, you have to make a $205 down payment per pass; then, you can pay the rest off month to month.
+You’ll make an initial down payment of $205 per pass; then you can pay the rest off month to month.
 You don’t have to make a new down payment when you renew, and they give you a discount.
 Your monthly payment may go up or down depending on your plan, but not by much.

-How Many Visits Must You Take Before The Pass Pays For Itself?
+After How Many Visits Will the Pass Pay For Itself?

-The website states these numbers are based on the lowest ticket prices, starting at $109/day.
-Of course, sometimes that number goes down when you book packages of multiple days in a row- but for simplicity’s sake, this works well as a rule of thumb.
+Then numbers here get really tricky, which is why you’ll rarely see a direct answer to this question.
+I pulled some estimates and input the data in the chart below for easy reference.
+These numbers are loosely based on the lowest ticket prices, starting at $109/day.
+Of course, sometimes that number goes down when you book packages of multiple days in a row- but it goes way higher than that when you go one or two days at a time, like most locals do.
+For simplicity’s sake, this works well as a rule of thumb.
+You should also factor in things like merchandise, food discounts, and parking.

 The other consideration you need to make is based on your schedule.
 If you’re a Florida resident with kids in school and you work a M-F job, you should only consider getting the Pixie Dust Pass if you have a flexible work schedule or are okay with visiting mainly in the evenings.

 Pro tip: You can add the water park option for $99/person to any pass, which doesn’t have blackout dates, no matter your pass.
-So you could get the Pixie Dust Pass at $399/person and take your kids to the parks through most of the summer and to the water parks on weekends throughout the year for a great price.
+So you could get the Pixie Dust Pass with Water Park and Sports Option at $469+99/person and take your kids to the parks through most of the summer and to the water parks on weekends throughout the year for a great price.

 There are two add-on options that you can add to any annual pass: PhotoPass Downloads and the Water Park and Sports options.
 We have both.